 The accountant’s report is published in the investment circular alongside the historical financial information.

 Opinion on pro forma financial information

-For some transactions, a pro forma net assets statement and a pro forma income statement will be prepared for inclusion in the investment circular, showing what impact the transaction would have had on the company’s last balance sheet and last income statement if it had occurred at the last balance sheet date or at the start of the last period reported on.
+For some transactions, a pro forma statement of financial position and a pro forma statement of comprehensive income will be prepared for inclusion in the investment circular.
+This opinion explains the impact the transaction would have had on the company’s last balance sheet and last income statement if it had occurred at the last balance sheet date or at the start of the last period reported on.

 We will provide an opinion on whether these pro forma statements have been properly compiled on the basis stated, and whether such basis is consistent with the company’s accounting policies.

-Depending on the choice of stock exchange, this opinion will either be a private report addressed to the Company and its Sponsor/Nomad, or will be published within the investment circular.
+Depending on the choice of stock exchange, this opinion will be either a private report addressed to the Company and its Sponsor/Nomad or made public through the investment circular.